prav-nak/dash_app_topology/README.md

 ## Where can we go from this simple example

 Topology optimization can be used ubiquitously whenever there is design involved.
-One simple practical example (not implemented as part of this public repo.
+One simple practical example (not part of this public repo.
 Please feel free to reach out to me if interested in this topic.) is as follows:

 - Sitting is a static posture that can cause increased stress in the back, neck, arms and legs, and can add a tremendous amount of pressure to the back muscles and spinal discs.